TheYuriG/blog_lessons/discord_create_channels/README.md

 # How to create Categories, Text Channels, Threads, Voice Channels, and Roles in Discord.JS v14

-Navigating through Discord.JS' guide and documentation can be confusing if you are new to programming, as many bot creators will also be learning how to code to create their bot (it was my first project too, back in 2018!).
+Navigating through [Discord.JS' guide](https://discordjs.guide/#before-you-begin) and [documentation](https://discord.js.org/#/docs/discord.js/main/general/welcome) can be confusing if you are new to programming, as many bot creators will also be learning how to code to create their bot (it was my first project too, back in 2018!).
 This README.md aims to simplify the learning process to make different types of channels from a slash command interaction.
 Before anything else, it's essential to share links to relevant resources used in this blog post:

 -   [Discord.JS' support server](https://discord.com/invite/djs)
 -   [Discord.JS' guide (currently at v14)](https://discordjs.guide/#before-you-begin)
 -   [Discord.JS' documentation (currently at v14)](https://discord.js.org/#/docs/discord.js/main/general/welcome)

-Remember that if you have any questions, _Google your issue first_, and, if you can't find the solution, join the support server (linked above) and ask for help in the proper v14 help channel.
+Remember that if you have any questions, **Google your issue first**, and, if you can't find the solution, join the [support server](https://discord.com/invite/djs) and ask for help in the proper v14 help channel.

-First, this guide assumes you already have a bot set up, use slash command interactions, you have a command handler set up and the command you are using was already deployed.
-You will need to update the code on your own if you are still using 'messageCreate' events instead.
+First, this guide assumes you already have a [bot set up](https://discordjs.guide/preparations/setting-up-a-bot-application.html), use [slash command interactions](https://discordjs.guide/creating-your-bot/slash-commands.html), you have a [command handler](https://discordjs.guide/creating-your-bot/command-handling.html) set up and the command you are using was already deployed.
+You will need to update the code on your own if you are still using `messageCreate` events instead.

 Second, this guide assumes you are using Javascript over Typescript.
-Feel free to use the documentation website (linked above) if you need assistance defining your types.
+Feel free to use the [documentation website](https://discord.js.org/#/docs/discord.js/main/general/welcome) if you need assistance defining your types.

 Third, all code for the topics in these lessons will be available on this [GitHub repository](https://github.com/TheYuriG/blog_lessons/tree/master/discord_create_channels/commands).
-The code written is very verbose on purpose, as this article aims to help even the newest programmer to update their bot.
-You will see values being checked for true and then for false right after.
+The code written is very verbose on purpose, as this guide aims to help even the newest programmer to update their bot.
+You will see values being checked for `true` and then for `false` right after.
 This is intended because I want to make the code examples extremely clear and easy to understand for newer programmers.
-If you choose to copy my files and you are more experienced in writing Javascript, feel free to update the code as you see fit.
+If you choose to copy my files and you are more experienced in writing Javascript, feel free to update the code and remove those additional checks.

-Last, but not least, this article will briefly touch on the creation of certain Discord features, but will not dive deep into topics like editing a channel that already exists and setting permissions for channels.
-These topics can be used to write new Medium articles in the future if the interest is there.
-If you feel like you have some additional knowledge to share that can build on top of this article, feel free to visit the [GitHub repository page](https://github.com/TheYuriG/blog_lessons/tree/master/discord_create_channels/commands) and check the "How to contribute" section.
+Last, but not least, this article will briefly touch on the creation of certain Discord features, but will not dive deep into topics like "editing an existing channel" or "setting permissions for channels".
+These topics can be used to write new guides in the future if the interest is there.
+If you feel like you have some additional knowledge to share that can build on top of this article, feel free to check the [How to contribute](#how-to-contribute) section.

 ## Creating your first text channel

 Let's start with your basic file.
-I'll not have options added as I'm not assuming how configurable you will want to make this yet, but you can (and we will) add more options later.
+We will not have [options](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) added as I'm not assuming how configurable you want the commands to be, but you can (and we will) add more [options](https://discord.js.org/#/docs/discord.js/main/typedef/CommandInteractionOption) later.

 ```js
 // Importing SlashCommandBuilder is required for every slash command